berndbausch/Devstack-Kubernetes/k8s-manual-setup.md

 	[Networking]
 	public-network-name=public

-To obtain the KUBE-PROJECT-ID and ID-OF-KUBENET-NETWORK, run these commands **on the Devstack server**:
+To obtain the `KUBE-PROJECT-ID` and `ID-OF-KUBENET-NETWORK`, run these commands **on the Devstack server**:

 	$ source ~/devstack/openrc kube kube